-1. Fully unzip the access zipper to gain access to the sprog-LE tube connection.

-2. Remove the sprog wire tang from the pin on the LE tube, taking care to maintain the rotational alignment of the sprog at its original setting (Fig.29).

-3. At the front of the sprog there is a threaded adjuster.
-To raise the sprog, turn the entire sprog counter clockwise.
-To lower the sprog, turn it clockwise.
-One full turn raises or lowers the sprogs end about 12 mm (1/2").

-4. Re-attach the sprog cable and press down firmly / on the rear end of the sprog to seat the cable before checking the measurement again.
+- 1. Fully unzip the access zipper to gain access to the sprog-LE tube connection.(Fig.30) - 2.
+Remove the pin from the sprog threaded adjuster at the front of the sprog.
+To raise the sprog, turn the end of the sprog threaded adjuster counter clockwise .To lower the sprog, turn it clockwise. - 3.
+Re-install the pin to the sprog threaded adjuster, zip the access zipper and press down firmly on the rear end of the sprog to seat the cable before checking the measurement again.